 Tic tac toe has many names in Spanish.
 Three of the most common are tres en raya (Spain), gato (Mexico), and michi (Peru).
 Gato and michi are the name of the pound symbol, #, in Mexico and Peru.
-The game has other names in other countries.
+This traditional game has other names in other countries.

 This very simple game is a good way to practice all kinds of vocabulary with children.
 All you need to do is make markers with different pictures instead of drawing Xs and Os.
 You can use stickers, print clip art or draw your own simple pictures.
 Put the pictures on light cardboard, bottle tops or stones.
 I like using stones and my students love to play with them.
 In the photo, we are playing with sol and luna.
 As you play, be sure to use the vocabulary that is on the markers as much as you can.